Blog

 Myofunctional Therapist Consult:

 Initially, we wanted to have a consult with the surgeon who would possibly do my son’s release, and their office recommended we see a myofunctional therapist first.
-This particular therapist specializes in orofacial musculature and function, and is also a board certified lactation consultant.
+We went to BDI Playhouse in Aurora, Illinois.
+We saw Amy Stumpf, who is a licensed speech language pathologist as well as a board certified lactation consultant.
+We had a great experience!
 In her exam she was able to reaffirm what the chiropractor told us, and also noted the relative severity of my son’s ties.
 She gave us some specific exercises to help, but said that while for many children myofunctional therapy alone can solve breastfeeding issues, it would likely be insufficient given the severity of our son’s ties.
 She was willing to work with us if we didn’t want to get the ties released, her opinion was clear.

 After our visit with the therapist, our parental anxiety increased somewhat.
 A part of us wanted a good reason to avoid the releases if possible.
 It was just hard to imagine the discomfort our little guy would have during and after the procedure.
 At this point, we thought we knew the best choice.
 But we wanted to see what the surgeon had to say first.